-1. "That any of Adam's race is justified from
+1. "That any of Adam's race is justified from eternity.

-eternity."

-2. "That men are justified before God, either in whole, or in part, on account of a righteousness wrought in them, or works done by them."

-3. "That a man may be justified while an un-
+- 2. "That men are justified before God, either in whole or in part, on account of a righteousness wrought in them, or works done by them. - 3.
+"That a man may be justified while an unbeliever. - 4.
+"That faith itself is the ground of our justification. - 5.
+"That there is any inconsistency between the doctrine of justification by imputed righteousness and divine grace. - 6.
+"That Justification is incomplete in the present life. - 7.
+"That it would be no act of distributive injustice to punish believers eternally, Christ's atonement and their own faith notwithstanding."

-believer."

-4. "That faith itself is the ground of our justification."

-5. "That there is any inconsistency between the doctrine of justification by imputed righteousness and Divine grace."

-6. "That justification is incomplete in the pre-

-sent life."

-7. "That it would be no act of distributive injustice to punish believers eternally, Christ's atonement and their one faith notwithstanding."